aazzroy/VersaDiff/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers at [me@thegaurav.in].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers at [me@thegaurav.in](mailto:me@thegaurav.in) or visit [thegaurav.in](https://www.thegaurav.in/).
 All complaints will be reviewed and addressed appropriately.
 The project team is committed to maintaining confidentiality and ensuring a safe environment for all contributors.

 ## Attribution